-Despite the pacification of the favela Rocinha, it is important not to venture alone, without a guide.
-Do not underestimate the risks.
+Despite the pacification of the Rocinha favela in 2011, it is important not to venture there alone and without a guide.
+Don't underestimate the risks.

 Being one of the rare "Gringos" to be able to evolve in total immersion in this favela, I end this visit, where few people can go, at the top; at the Laborio viewpoint.

 From this exclusive point, emerges one of the most beautiful views of the city of Rio de Janeiro.